opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

 ## Next step

-You now have a responsive, local LLM server.
+You now have a responsive, local LLM server, with your choice of model.
 Return to the [tutorial](./PART_II.md#download-local-tokenizer-files) to continue.